-The safety of students and staff is Dalton Elementary School's primary concern.
-The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster or emergency.
-Fire, disaster and emergency drills are conducted on a regular basis throughout the school year.
-Annually, the school participates in two district-wide earthquake drills, which includes an entire school evacuation.
+The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
+Fire and disaster drills are conducted on a regular basis throughout the school year.
+Annually, the school practices a complete earthquake drill, which includes an entire school evacuation.
 A storage bin located at the school contains food, water, and other supplies for use during a disaster.
 All visitors must sign in at the front office, wear identification tags while on the school grounds and sign out upon departure.
-The principal, teachers, and support staff supervise the campus during recess, and before and after school and noon aides supervise during lunch to ensure the safety of all students.
-Teachers, staff and administrators are trained and practice lockdown procedures that, in an emergency, can secure the entire campus.
+Teachers, campus aides, and administrators supervise before and after school and during lunch to ensure the safety of all students.

 A Comprehensive School Safety Plan was developed by the Safe School Committee in order to comply with Senate Bill 187 of 1997.
+Sierra staff is ALICE trained and routinely practices various lockdown and other emergency scenarios.
 The plan provides students and staff a means to ensure a safe and orderly learning environment.
-Key elements of the Comprehensive School Safety Plan include the following: Mission Statement, Discipline Plan, School Climate, Student Drop-off and Pick-up procedures, and Emergency Procedures.
-The school safety plan is annually approved by the school site council in the Fall.
+Key elements of the Comprehensive School Safety Plan include the following: monthly facility safety inspections; child abuse reporting procedures; teacher notification of dangerous pupils procedures; disaster response procedures; procedures for safe entering to, and exiting from, school; sexual harassment policy; suspension and expulsion policies; dress code; and discipline policies.
+The Safe School Committee and/or the site Leadership Team evaluates the plan annually and updates the plan as needed.
+The current safety plan was approved by the School Site Council.